-Tuition refund schedule for complete withdrawal, cancellations and course load reduction can be found on the Refund Schedule website.
-Tuition refund schedule is in effect even if you have not paid or attended classes.
+The tuition refund schedule for complete withdrawal, cancellations and course load reduction can be found on the Refund Schedule website.
+The tuition refund schedule is in effect even if you have not paid or attended classes.
 You must drop all of your courses prior to the start of the term to NOT be responsible for tuition.
 Students must officially withdraw or cancel whether or not they attend classes.
 All refunds are determined by the date of the dropped courses, and are based on calendar days.

 Any claim for refund, other that those indicated above, must be made in writing before the close of the term in which the claim originated.
 Exceptions to the refund schedule may be made by Business Services in those cases where circumstances exist which are beyond the control of the student.
 In no case will a refund exception be made more than one term beyond the term in which the claim originated.
-Refund policy examples are available in the Business Office.
+Refund policy examples are available in Accounting & Business Services.
 Any refunds will be used to repay unpaid amounts due the University before any money is forwarded to the student.
 Note: Western Oregon University reserves the right to change refund dates and/or percentages without notice.

 Western Oregon University is “…responsible for exercising diligence in collecting accounts and notes receivable.”
 Actions that may be taken to meet that requirement include but are not limited to: